 What training have Bright Futures Educarers had?

-The quality of Educarers is of much importance to Bright Futures.
-Before taking on an Educarer, Bright Futures must be reassured the person has early childhood education or home-base care training or what we believe is the equivalent experience to what any training would provide.
+The quality of Educarers is very important to Bright Futures.
+Before taking on an Educarer, Bright Futures must be certain the person has early childhood education or home-based care training or what we believe is the equivalent experience to any training we would provide.
 We encourage all our Educarers to continuously upskill including supporting them to achieve their Level 4 certificate in ECE.
 All Educarers must hold a current First Aid Certificate.

 What is Bright Futures’ policy around medication?